Bennotsi-MTG/Doomsday-Codex/articles/Ritual_one.md

 decision came about, whether it was correct and whether it worked (because those two can be mutually exclusive!).

-It's d8dk32's list and he is the primary pilot.
-Doishy is watching.
+It's d8dk32's list and he is the primary pilot and will be explaining most of the scenarios.
+Doishy is watching and will add further commentary.

 The decklist: